gbrembati/terraform-azure/README.md

 ## Which are the projects available?
 The projects can be briefly described as follows:
-1. **azure/base-environment**: It creates an environment on Azure based on the CloudGuard Blueprint design principles
+1. **azure/base-environment**: It creates an environment based on the CloudGuard Blueprint's design principles
 2. **azure/mgmt-configuration**: It configures existing Check Point management through APIs
 3. **azure/vmss**: It creates a Virtual-Machine Scale-Sets to be used as outbound / inbound / east-west protection
 4. **azure/vmss-vpn**: It creates a Virtual-Machine Scale-Sets with the Remote-Access components